react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Toggle the Active Microphone

 During an active call you might want to mute your microphone.
-Easy to accomplish by flipping the track enabled value to false, also possible on remote tracks.
+Easy to accomplish by flipping the track enabled value to `false`.
+Also possible on remote tracks.

 ```javascript
 let isMuted = false;